Tesco extends commitment to prevent Amazon deforestation

 Transparency is an important building block for implementing our three-pronged sustainability strategy of Improve-Transform-Advocate.

-Soy is of priority focus for us due to the unique role we can play in the soy supply chain.
-99% of the soy used in our supply chain is in animal feed.
+Soy is a priority focus for us due to the unique role we can play in the soy supply chain.
+All of the soy used in our supply chain is in animal feed.
 In 2018 we announced our detailed UK Zero Deforestation Soy Transition Plan.
-The journey we're taking started with certification, and by the end of 2020, all South American soy used in our UK supply chain will be certified to a zero deforestation standard.
+The journey we're taking started with certification, and by the end of 2020, all South American soy used in our UK supply chain was certified to a zero deforestation standard.

 However, achieving zero deforestation in forest commodities will require transformational change, in sourcing as well as forest governance.
 This requires that we take action in our own supply chains as well as with wider industry.